-File d by the Registrant $\square$ File d by a Party other than the Registrant $\square$ Che ck th ne appropriate box: Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) • INT N.V. pecified In Its Charter) (Name of Person(s) I Filing Proxy State ment, if other than the Registrant) Pay ☑ of Filing Fee (Check the appropriate box): No fee required.
+File d by ed by the Registrant $oxine$ File d by ed by a Party other than the Registrant \square Che ck th eck the appropriate box: Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 r Use of the Commission Only (as permitted by VISTAPRINT N.V (Name of Registrant as Specified In Its Chart Dav mont (Name of Person(s) Filing Proxy Statement, if other than the Re gistrant) Pay ☑ yment of Filing Fee (Check the appropriate box): No fee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-2) 2) Form, Schedule or Registration Statement No.: 3) ) Filing Party: 4) Date Filed:
+1) 2) 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) 5) Total fee paid: Che Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify previously.
+Identify the previous filing by registration statement number, or the form or schedule art 1) Amount previously paid: 2) 2) Form, Schedule or Registration Statement No.: 3) 3) Filing Party: 4) 4) Date Filed: